c-morgane/News_Analysis_Ner/README.md

 # Context

-The aim of this project is to analyse webpages news.
+The objective of the project is to predict the category to which an article belongs to given its headline.

 # Content